Related Tax FAQs

 Are all ordinary income dividends taxed at the same rate?

-Ordinary income dividends are taxed at the shareholder's ordinary income rate, which is currently as high as 35%.
-If a fund receives qualified dividends (i.e., a dividend paid by certain U.S. corporations or qualified foreign corporations) and passes through those dividends to its shareholders, the maximum income tax rate is 15% if certain conditions are met.
-Qualified dividends are explained more fully below.
+Ordinary income dividends are taxed at the shareholder's ordinary income rate, which is currently as high as 37%.
+If a fund receives qualified dividends (i.e., a dividend paid by certain U.S. corporations or qualified foreign corporations) and passes through those dividends to its shareholders, the maximum income tax rate is 20% if certain conditions are met.

 Cost Basis of Investment